 Smoking kratom creates quick results and is considered even more dangerous than capsules.
 Not only are potential side effects a possibility, but there is also a chance of developing lung cancer and various other lung-related diseases.

-Kratom tea can be used at any strength and stays active in the body for several hours.
-While tea is usually thought of as an organic drink with health benefits, this tea can cause a severe reaction.
-Nausea and indigestion can affect people of any age who consume kratom.
+Kratom tea can be used at any strength and stays active in the body for several hours and cause a severe reaction.

 Regardless of the form, kratom is a powerful substance that can dramatically affect the mind and body.
 How long it takes to work is not an indication of the safety of a particular method.